postpop/driftdiffusion/README.md

 The demo script `code/fit_driftdiffusionmodel.m` loads data and fits a drift-diffusion model using a genetic algorithm.

 # publications
-data and code used in:
+Data and code used in:
 >Jan Clemens, Jennifer Aufderheide (eq. contribution), Bernhard Ronacher, Evaluation of sensory cues for mating decisions in grasshoppers reveals influence of sexual selection.
 2017, submitted

-parts of the data (behavioral response to gap stimuli) and a previous of the code were used in:
+Parts of the data (behavioral response to gap stimuli) and a previous version of the code used in:
 > Jan Clemens, Stefanie Krämer (eq. contribution), Bernhard Ronacher, Asymmetrical integration of evidence during courtship decisions in grasshoppers.
 2014, PNAS, 111(46):16562–16567